onlineforecast: An R package for adaptive and recursive forecasting: Two-stage modelling procedure

 \section{Two-stage modelling procedure}

-A widespread approach to model non-linear functional relations between inputs and output is a two-stage modelling procedure.
+A widespread approach to modelling non-linear functional relations between inputs and output is a two-stage modelling procedure.
 See, e.g.\ \cite{breiman1985estimating} and \cite{weisberg2005applied} for direct transformation of predictor variables, and \cite{hastie2009elements} for non-parametric transformation techniques (basis functions).
 Using transformations allows for fitting complex models with robust and fast estimation techniques.
 In the first stage, the \emph{transformation stage}, the inputs are mapped by some function -- potentially into a higher dimensional space.
 In the second stage, the \emph{regression stage}, a linear regression model\footnote{In the remaining of the text, when the term ``regression'' is used it is implicit that it's ``linear regression''.} is applied between the transformed inputs and the output.
 An exemplification of this is presented in the following.

 As an example a model with two inputs is presented.
 In this model the transformation stage consists of generating an intercept and mapping the two inputs (they are set up as forecast matrices $\mB{u}_{1,t}$ and $\mB{u}_{2,t}$)